measurement-kit/measurement-kit/include/measurement_kit/README.md

 Where all the possible values of `<failure_string>` are described below.

-- `"failure.measurement_submission"`: There was a failure in submitting the measurement result to the configured collector (if any).
+- `"failure.measurement_submission"`: (object) There was a failure in submitting the measurement result to the configured collector (if any).
 The complete JSON returned by this event is like:

 ```JSON
 {